This Mixed Berry Shrub is the perfect addition to a well stocked bar. Add to club soda for a flavorful mocktail.

 - Vinegar: I used apple cider vinegar but you could also use rice vinegar or red wine vinegar.

-Smush mixed berries with sugar in a bowl.
+Step 1: Smush mixed berries with sugar in a bowl.
 Let it sit 24 hours.

-Strain and add apple cider vinegar.
+Step 2: Strain and add apple cider vinegar.
 Whisk until the sugar is dissolved.

 Use right away, or wait a week or two and the flavors will meld together and mellow more.

-How to Use Shrub
+How to Use a Shrub

 Mix a tablespoon to a few tablespoonfuls of this mixed berry shrub with club soda or mixed with your favorite liquor.
 You can also add it to homemade kombucha.

-Shrubs will last for about 6 months in an air tight container in the fridge.
+This cold processed shrub will last for about 6 months in an air tight container in the fridge.

 *Don't forget to come back and leave your feedback and star rating.